neondatabase/autoscaling/kind-setup/README.md

   ... skipped ...
   ```

-Continue with an existing Postgres VM image:
+## Option A: Continue with an existing Postgres VM image

 11. Using the neighboring file `sample-vm-postgres-disk.yaml`, run:
   ```sh